puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 ### `nodegroup:add_all_nodes[name]`

-In the PE 3.7 series, this rake task is no longer valid; running these task will result in a no operation with a removal warning.
+In the PE 3.7 series, this rake task is no longer valid.
+Running this task will result in a no operation with a removal warning.

 ### `nodegroup:addclass[name,class]`